JCalmCrasher/techbropedia/src/contents/samson-goddy.md

 <section class='section'>
 <p>Samson Goddy is a software engineer, an open source advocate, and a community builder from Nigeria.</p>
 <p> He is involved in various open source projects and initiatives, such as Sugar Labs, Open Source Community Africa, Open Source Collective, and Sourcegraph.</p>
 <p>He is passionate about changing the world with technology and empowering others to do the same.
-You can learn more about him from his personal website1, his GitHub Stars profile2, or his interview with Open Source Stories</p>
+You can learn more about him from his personal website, his GitHub Stars profile, or his interview with Open Source Stories</p>
 </section>